danielwegener/logback-kafka-appender/README.md

 You may also look at the [complete configuration examples](src/example/resources/logback.xml)

+### Compatibility

+logback-kafka-appender depends on `org.apache.kafka:kafka-clients:0.9.0.0:jar`.
+It can append logs against a kafka broker with version 0.9.0.0 or higher.

+The dependency to kafka-clients is not shadowed and may be upgraded to a higher, binary compatible version, through dependency resolution.

 ### Delivery strategies

 Direct logging over the network is not a trivial thing because it might be much less reliable than the local file system and has a much bigger impact on the application performance if the transport has hiccups.